 To create a device bridge instance for your app, visit the Device Bridge GitHub repository and click the "Deploy to Azure" button.

 Next, you'll need to provide a Scope ID and IoT Central SAS key for the middleware application to securely store.
 This allows it to route Notehub data into IoT Central.
-You can find this in your IoT Central application under Administration > Device connection.
+You can find this back your IoT Central application under Permissions > Device connection groups.
 Copy the "ID scope" value and paste it into the "Scope ID" field on the "Custom deployment" screen.

 Now, click on the "SAS-IoT-Devices" enrollment group in the "Device Connection" setting screen of your IoT Central app.
 Copy the SAS Primary Key and enter it into the "Iot Central SAS Key" field of the "Custom deployment" screen.

 Now you'll need to open the "Function App" created during the last step and install a number of dependencies.
-On your resource group dashboard, find your Function App and click its name to load it.
+On your resource group dashboard, find your Function App and click its name to load it (you may have to click the "Refresh" button to see it).

 In the left menu, find the Development Tools group and click the "Console" menu item.
 This will load a sandboxed console environment in the browser.